hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/cdktf-json.md

 #### 3rd Party Providers

 Community providers have to provide a fully qualified name, e.g. to define the Docker provider: `terraform-providers/docker@~> 2.0`

+#### Modules

+Similar to 3rd Party providers, the full registry namespace should be provided.
+Please note that only modules from the registry are supported at this point.

 ## Examples